CHAPTER 17: PANGA

 “We have to get them away from them,” Panga said, as she and Jadin rode towards the creatures, sword and dagger drawn.

 Alectra fired her light arrows up into the eyes of the werewolf and lion as Panga sliced her dagger at the stone and iron men.
 Jadin rode forward encouraging the villagers to follow her away from the fight.
 Alectra focused on the wolf and lion as they turned on her.
 She fired more arrows at them, but they were too agile.
 They dodged between the projectiles and leaped towards her, forcing her to pull her horse away from them.
 Out of the corner of her eye, she could see Panga engaged in a dangerous game of dodgem with the two elemental men.
 Guiding her horse between their attacking fists while looking for an opening for her blade.
 Alectra nocked two blue depression arrows into her bow and released them at the beasts.
-Both hit their mark but neither the werewolf nor lion hesitated in advancing on her.
+Both hit their mark, but neither the werewolf nor lion hesitated in advancing on her.

-“I’ve tried influencing them with the villagers' fear,” Panga said as she continued sparring with her own opponents.
+“I’ve tried influencing them with the villagers fear,” Panga said as she continued sparring with her own opponents.
 “But it’s not having any effect.
 I think their minds are too broken.
-They aren’t like us.
-They weren’t meant to have this kind of power.”
+They aren’t like us, they weren’t meant to have this kind of power.”

 As they continued the fight, Alectra hoped Jadin would return soon.
 Four against two wasn’t good odds.
 She released a light arrow that should have hit the lion right between the eyes, but it shifted form to an eagle.
 It flew straight at her with talons targeting her eyes.
 Alectra dropped off her horse rolling away to avoid the wolf’s fangs, but she cried out in pain as its claws slashed at her shoulder.
 That’s when Jadin rode back into the fight.
 She jabbed her sword into the back of the stone man leveling the playing field before dismounting.
 Alectra and Panga raced over to join her, one to each side.

-They enjoyed just a brief respite as the eagle landed beside the werewolf and the iron man returning to a human form mirroring their own battle stance.
+They enjoyed just a brief respite as the eagle landed beside the werewolf and iron man returning to a human form mirroring their own battle stance.
 As the creatures resumed the attack, Jadin and Panga met them midway.
 Panga matched up against the werewolf as Jadin squared off against the iron man.
 The shapeshifter took the form of a tiger and leaped at Alectra, forcing her to roll away to avoid the teeth and claws.
 She grimaced in pain as she nocked a light arrow into her bow.
 This time when she fired it the shifter was unable to avoid it.
 The tiger dropped off to sleep.
 That’s when she heard Panga’s scream.
 Alectra looked over to see her thrown down on her back.
 There was a look of terror in Panga’s eyes as the werewolf readied to spring at her.
 Alectra could tell that she was in no position to defend herself.
 Alectra reached into her quiver and drew one of the archer’s arrows.
-This was not the time to take a chance with a light arrow and this would still be a challenging shot.
+This was not the time to take a chance with a light arrow and it would still be a challenging shot.
 They had already seen how resilient these creatures were against the arrows, but if she could hit it at a weak point… Alectra nocked the arrow into the bow and released it just as the wolf leaped at Panga.
 The arrow sailed through the air and impacted the wolf in the ear and penetrated into its head.
 The werewolf fell harmlessly at Panga’s feet.

 “You can thank me for it later,” Alectra said coldly as Panga looked over at her.